msajidraza/php-app-using-mvc/readme.md

 ---------------------------------------------------------------
 About the Project
 ---------------------------------------------------------------
-This is a simple registration application, in which user can register himself and login to view his profile.
+This is a simple registration application, in which user can register himself/herself and login to view his/her profile.
 Application consist of four pages, whose screenshot are listed below;

 1. Landing page (Home Page).
 2. Registration form.
 3. Login form.
 4. Profile page.

+you can understand better by installing this application.

 ---------------------------------------------------------------
 Technical Details